Rehmanareeb/Cobra-cli-IPtrace/README.md

 # Cobra-cli-IPtrace 🐍
-A simile IP trace cli made using Cobra library
+A simple cli tool that can be used to to trace a provided IP made using [Cobra library](https://github.com/spf13/cobra)

 ## Motivation:
 I just didn't want to feel like I was wasting my time.
 That is my motivation.